kennelken/gceditor_fl/README.md

 ----
 <b>gceditor</b> is a client/server application for creating a persistent data of an application (config/model).
-It can generate json, c# files for the model which makes it very useful for c#-based applications/games.
+It can generate <b>json, java, c#</b> files for the model which makes it very useful for c#-based applications/games.

 The application is written in dart (flutter) and contains both the backend and frontend logic.
 The client is available as a native desktop application and a web application.